ray-project/ray/doc/source/train/getting-started-transformers.rst

 --------------------------

 First, update your training code to support distributed training.
-You can begin by wrapping your code in a function:
+You can begin by wrapping your code in a :ref:`training function <train-overview-training-function>`:

 .. code-block:: python